 I did heavy squats, bench presses and deadlifts and added over 500 pounds to my total in the first 1-2 years of training.

 However, after doing all of this for over 2 years, I had nothing to show for it.

 You can see a photo of my 2 years of gym training below:

-In addition to that, skinny-fat guys have a way below average recovery capability, so doing training that is taxing on the CNS limits your training frequency to the point where you aren’t getting optimal frequency for muscle growth.
+Skinny-fat guys have a way below average recovery capability, so doing training that is taxing on the Central Nervous System (CNS) limits your training frequency to the point where you aren’t getting optimal frequency for muscle growth.

 Since protein synthesis takes 24-48 hours, the optimal training frequency for muscle growth is about once every 48 hours.

 In other words, you want to train your muscles to failure anywhere from 3-7 times per week.
 (Some muscles respond to being trained more often than others).